Skip to main content

 Key Provisions

-• Adds Section 6-2-42 establishing a statute of limitations for civil actions based on a real estate appraisal: action must be commenced within three years from discovery and within five years after the appraisal date, with a fraud exception.
+• Adds 6-2-42 establishing a statute of limitations for civil actions based on a real estate appraisal: actions must be started within three years after discovery of the act or omission and within five years after completion; fraud-related actions are not subject to these limits.

 Subjects